VOTE FOR AALL’S FUTURE LEADERS BY OCTOBER 31

 APPLY FOR AN AALL LEXISNEXIS RESEARCH GRANT BY DECEMBER 1

-AALL’s LexisNexis Research Grant Jury is accepting applications through December 1st for research grants from the AALL Research Fund (an endowment established by LexisNexis).
+The AALL LexisNexis Research Grant Jury is accepting applications through December 1st for grants from the AALL Research Fund (An Endowment Established by LexisNexis).
 The jury may allocate $5,000 between one or more applicants seeking funding for research that advances AALL’s Research Agenda, which seeks to stimulate “a diverse range of scholarship related to and supportive of the profession of law librarianship.”

 AALL2GO PICK OF THE MONTH